lasance/PML-LiCon/README.md

 you will get a message on the top of your TX saying you need to "Set PML-LiCon Inputs", this is because you need to set up the inputs

-Click the jog wheel to run the application and set your master switch (lights On/Off) to a 2 position latching switch Pattern Switch (change the pattern) ideally to a non-latching switch Delay Pot to a Knob or slider - set the input to be proportional and non-centered (i.e. 0-100%)
+Click the jog wheel to run the application and set your Pattern Switch (change the pattern) ideally to a non-latching switch Delay Pot to a Knob or slider - set the input to be proportional and non-centered (i.e. 0-100%)